 - Oasis was one of these to Dr. Steve during her first appearance in Sluggy Freelance.
 Interestingly, Steve actually uses his mind control device to make Oasis fall in love with Torg, much to Torg's displeasure.

 - Jadis Diabolik of the Whateley Universe, in her first (chronological) appearance, even references this trope.
-It's one of her hot buttons that she's the daughter of the infamous mass murderer Dr. Diabolik, and she has the Exemplar superpower, but she's isn't actually homely- she's plain, but compared to all the other Exemplars running around, she's incredibly ugly.
-(Plus, it hasn't been stated for certain that she is an Exemplar and that something her father did doesn't just mimic the effects).
-Despite this, she did have a guy vying for her attention after she saved him from a smalltime super villain thug, and two others at Whateley (though one's a creep and the other just wants favours from her father and the parents of the Bad Seeds).
+It's one of her hot buttons that she's the daughter of the infamous mass murderer Dr. Diabolik, and she has the Exemplar superpower, but she's isn't actually beautiful - she's plain, and elsewhere would be considered moderately attractive, but compared to all the other Exemplars running around, she feels incredibly ugly (plus, it hasn't been stated for certain that she is an Exemplar or if something her father did just mimics the effects).
+She is particularly sensitive about not having the Most Common Superpower, which is almost universal in female Exemplars (at lest those who don't get a Body Horror result instead).
+Despite this, she did have a guy vying for her attention after she saved him from a smalltime super villain thug, and two others at Whateley (though one's a creep who imagines himself to a Batman-esque Byronic Hero, and the other just wants favours from her father and the parents of the other Bad Seeds).

 - Gaia Online's Gino Gambino might be a dude, but he otherwise fits this trope.